May 27, 2026

 August 8, 2006

-My daughter, Sheera, and I took a trip from our home port in Salem Harbor to Gloucester Harbor about 3 hours away by sail.
+My daughter, Sheera, and I took a trip from our home port in Salem Harbor to Gloucester Harbor, about 3 hours away by sail.
 We reserved a transient slip at a marina in the inner harbor in Gloucester, had dinner on the boat, took an evening walk around Gloucester, and returned to the boat to get some sleep.
-At dawn the next morning, we motored out of the harbor, and, in the absence of much breeze, motored all the way to Beverly Port Marine, and soon afterwards, sailed back to the mooring in Salem Harbor.
-It was a real fun two day adventure.
+At dawn the next morning, we motored out of the harbor and, in the absence of much breeze, motored all the way to Beverly Port Marine and soon afterward sailed back to the mooring in Salem Harbor.
+It was a real fun two-day adventure.

 September 5, 2005